MikolajSzafraniecUPDS/commits-analyzer/README.md

 and dashboard services (5000-5002) and default port ofDash application (8050).
 All of them are specified in the *.env* file and used by docker-compose.

-If you will make any changes in the .env file you will need to set the same env variables using new values before launching pipeline.
+If you make any changes in the .env file you will need to set the same env variables using new values before launching pipeline.

 3. Before you will run the pipeline please take a look at the configuration file and